 Beef Tips and Gravy

-For this Mitten Movie Night, we are getting ready to settle in for the long Winter.
-That means it’s time for some classic comfort food, beef tips and gravy with noodles.
+We are getting ready to settle in for the long Winter.
+That means it’s time for some classic comfort food, Beef Tips and Gravy.
 Low and slow is the name of the game so these beef tips come out tender.
-This gravy doesn’t get too thick which is perfect to use to soak into the noodles and dip bread into it.
-Stick to the ribs dinner perfect for the colder weather.
+The gravy doesn’t get too thick which is perfect to use to soak into the noodles and dip bread into it.

 This recipe is one that I’ve been making since before Pinterest was invented.
 I did find it online and then printed it out but I’ve been making it so long that I threw it out.
 Luckily I think that I found it on Taste of Home and pretty sure this is it!